 Storage and reheating instructions

-Cooked shrimp and rice will keep for up to 5 days in the fridge (I say 4 to be safe) or for up to 2 months in the freezer.
-I love to keep a batch of shrimp and rice in the freezer, like the shrimp fried rice, for when I need a quick, reheatable dinner.
+Cooked garlic butter shrimp and rice will keep for up to 5 days in the fridge (I say 4 to be safe) or for up to 2 months in the freezer.
+I love to keep a batch of shrimp and rice in the freezer, like the instant pot shrimp fried rice, for when I need a quick, reheatable dinner.
 Thaw it in the fridge, then pop it in the microwave for a few minutes.

-Helpful tips
+Recipe tips

 - Salt depends on the use of chicken stock.
 Adjust based on your taste.